 According to one of his nominations, “His work through this group has benefited children with disabilities, their parents and guardians, educators, service providers and a host of local nonprofits that work with students with disabilities.
 There have been many changes in the local school system and the systems of adjacent counties because of Dr. Horne’s efforts.”
-From the impetus of his own family situation, Dr. Horne has created a community initiative that has positively impacted inclusion rates in Hamilton County.
+From the impetus of his own family situation, Dr. Horne has created a community initiative that has positively impacted acceptance rates in Hamilton County.
 According to another of his nominations, “More students are now educated in their home-zoned schools and general education classrooms, due to Dr. Horne’s quiet but persistent leadership.”

 Wesley Rice Youth Advocate of the Year